Can I use my search bar in my translated language(s)?

 An example of code:

-If you are having any trouble during this process, do not hesitate to contact us at support@weglot.com.
+If you have any problems during this process, please do not hesitate to contact us at support@weglot.com.